MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/example.md

 ms.dyn365.ops.version: Talent October 2018 update

 ---
 This topic covers couple of example scenarios on Talent Extensibility using Powerapp and Flow.
 You can import solution package associated with each of the example into your Powerapp environment.
-These packages serve as guidance or as a starting point for implementing customer specific scenarios
+These packages can be used as guidance or as a starting point for implementing customer specific scenarios

+## Prerequisites

+User with "Environment Maker" permission can import Packages A user must have a PowerApps Plan 2 or PowerApps Plan 2 trial license in order to export or import any app.

 ## Flow- Form Connect
 This template can be used to read data from Microsoft Forms and store it in a CDS entity.